open-risk/equinox/docs/source/setup.rst

 You can pull and run the latest image from Docker Hub (This method is recommended if you do not want to mess at all with the source distribution).

+.. note:: The latest image is circa 1.5GB

 .. note:: We are also providing images also for the ARM/v7 architecture (Raspberry Pi).
 Check the root of our docker hub for what is `currently available <https://hub.docker.com/u/openrisk>`_

 Start by issuing a docker pull command: